noahjahn/bagels/README.md

 ## Requirements

 1. Github public repository read-only PAT (here are the steps if you don't have one already)

-   a.
-In GitHub under settings > developer settings > personal access tokens > fine-grained tokens
+   1. In GitHub under settings > developer settings > personal access tokens > fine-grained tokens
-   b.
-Generate a new token
+   2. Generate a new token
-   c.
-Set a name (something like `ghcr-public-read-only`)
+   3. Set a name (something like `ghcr-public-read-only`)
-   d.
-Keep your user as the resource owner
+   4. Keep your user as the resource owner
-   e.
-Set an expiration (because this token won't have any write access, it's probably okay to set it to not expire)
+   5. Set an expiration (because this token won't have any write access, it's probably okay to set it to not expire)
-   f.
-Keep the repository access as "Public Repositories (read-only)"
+   6. Keep the repository access as "Public Repositories (read-only)"
-   g.
-You don't need to add any other permissions
+   7. You don't need to add any other permissions
-   h.
-Generate the token and store it securely for your records
+   8. Generate the token and store it securely for your records

 2. Docker

 ## Setup